burnbabyburn/rpi23-gen-image/README.md

 Enable Kernel Zswap support.
 Best use on high RAM load and mediocre CPU load usecases

 ##### `KERNEL_BPF`=true
-Allow attaching eBPF programs to a cgroup using the bpf syscall (CONFIG_BPF_SYSCALL CONFIG_CGROUP_BPF) [systemd compilations about it - File /lib/systemd/system/systemd-journald.server:36 configures an IP firewall (IPAddressDeny=all), but the local system does not support BPF/cgroup based firewalls]
+Allow attaching eBPF programs to a cgroup using the bpf syscall (CONFIG_BPF_SYSCALL CONFIG_CGROUP_BPF) [systemd wants it - File /lib/systemd/system/systemd-journald.server:36 configures an IP firewall (IPAddressDeny=all), but the local system does not support BPF/cgroup based firewalls]

 ##### `KERNEL_SECURITY`=false
 Enables Apparmor, integrity subsystem, auditing.